codefog/contao-haste/docs/InsertTags.md

-# Haste InsertTags
+# InsertTags component

-Haste provides several insert tags for every-day use.
-They are not related to Haste functionality, but just for general use in a Contao environment.
+Haste provides several insert tags for everyday use.
+They are not related to Haste functionality but for general use in a Contao environment.

-## Formatting helpers
+## Usage

 ### Apply insert tag flags to a string